diffplug/freshmark/README.md

 ### Java API

-There's just four classes in the [package](src/main/java/com/diffplug/freshmark).
+It's a very small [package](src/main/java/com/diffplug/freshmark).
 If you want to add more functions, change which variables are there, make the behavior depend on the section name, etc, just take a peek at [FreshMark.java](src/main/java/com/diffplug/freshmark/FreshMark.java).
 If you want to build some other kind of "comment language" (generating sections of a document by embedding scripts in its comments) take a look at [CommentScript.java](https://github.com/diffplug/freshmark/blob/master/src/main/java/com/diffplug/freshmark/CommentScript.java) - it's not specific to markdown or HTML-style comments.

 ## Acknowledgements
 * Scripts run by [JScriptBox](https://github.com/diffplug/jscriptbox).